 The diversity of artistic styles evident in current Chilean cultural work is striking.
 Posters and postcards presented images and poetry of predictable figures, such as Victor Jara and Pablo Neruda, but there were also popular images of Charlie Chaplin (the film "The Great Dictator" was a banned underground classic), John Lennon, and Geronimo.
 Murals have undergone a metamorphosis over the past twelve years.
 Early murals under the dictatorship were of a style well suited to guerilla production-one trained artist would quickly sketch outlines for an image and a hardy crew would simply color in the spaces.
 Although some of these early murals are still visible, most murals that I saw were painted in "secure" areas where more attention could be spent on developing artistic forms.
 Although the streets of Santiago contain lots of graffiti, most murals are found inside churches and in militant working-class neighborhoods.

-I visited was La Victoria, about 20 minutes by bus on the outskirts of
+"poblacion" I visited was La Victoria, about 20 minutes by bus on the

-Santiago.
-La Victoria has a long history of popular resistance, and along
+outskirts of Santiago.
+La Victoria has a long history of popular

-one contains a portrait of Andre Jarlan, a French priest who was "accidentally"
+portrait of Andre Jarlan, a French priest who was "accidentally" shot

-used for public art.
-Elaborate stage backdrops are common; these can range
+media are used for public art.
+Elaborate stage backdrops are common;

-from murals on portable panels to huge sheets of translucent plastic that
+these can range from murals on portable panels to huge sheets of

 Popular resistance in Chile has reached new levels, and the task of rebuilding an active U.S. solidarity movement is urgent.
 The U.S. government under Reagan has behaved atrociously.
 For example: